MaciejKrzysiak/vscode-bing-search/README.md

 # vscode-bing-search

-Have some burning questions or some code want to see the documentation for?
+Have some burning questions or some code you want to see the documentation for?
 Use Bing Search to speed up your programming process.

 ## Features